microsoft/botframework-cli/packages/orchestrator/README.md

     ...
     ]

-  The "assess" command reads the input ground-truth and prediction file and generates distributions of the utterances and their labels.
-It also groups each utterance's ground-truth and prediction labels together, compares them, determines if a prediction is in the ground-truth or vice versa.
-At then end the "assess" command will generate HTML reports.
+  The "assess" command reads the input ground-truth and prediction JSON files and generates distributions of the utterances and their labels.
+It also groups each utterance's ground-truth and prediction intent and entity labels together, compares them, and determines if a prediction is in the ground-truth or vice versa.
+Using these analyese, the "assess" command will generate HTML reports at the end.
+One report for intent evaluation and the other entity.

-  The reports have following sections:
+  Each report has the following sections:

   >  Ground-Truth Label/Utterancce Statistics - ground-truth label and utterance statistics and distributions.
   >  Ground-Truth Duplicates - tables of ground-truth utterances with multiple labels and exact utterance/label duplicates.